SudipKatwal/blug-master/readme.md

     Using the route cache will drastically decrease the amount of time it takes to register all of your application's routes.

-9. 'composer require intervention/image'
+9. `composer require intervention/image`

 	This command is used to install Intervention Image is quickly and easily with Composer.

 ### Login Information

-Email : 'admin@admin.com'
+Email : admin@admin.com

-Password : 'secret'
+Password : `secret`

 ### Please Note